 Now, heat your oven to 375 fahrenheit.
 Evenly distribute your pecans on a cookie sheet and bake them until the scent begins rising from the oven.
 This should take no longer than seven minutes.

-While the pecans are baking, whisk the balsamic vinegars with the honey, your Dijon mustard, and the rest of your salt and pepper.
+While the pecans are baking, whisk the balsamic vinegar with the honey, your Dijon mustard, and the rest of your salt and pepper.
 Keep mixing, slowly adding olive oil to the bowl.
-When the olive oil’s added, stir the poppy seeds in.
+When the olive oil's added, stir the poppy seeds in.
 Put aside for now.

 Shred the chicken.
 Using two forks is an effective way to do this.

 In a big bowl, add the arugula and spinach.
 Toss them with about half of your vinaigrette.

 Top the salad with your cooked chicken, the blueberries, your cheese (crumble it first,) and the baked pecans.
 Give it a gentle toss.
 If there's vinaigrette leftover, save it for use on a different recipe.

 What would this list be if I didn't include a blueberry pie recipe?
 There's a reason that the iconic image of pies cooling on the windowsill in summer is so popular – because pies are awesome.
 Blueberry pie is a classic that tastes great and also happens to be great for you.
 The blueberries help to raise your body's sensitivity to insulin, which, in turn, ensures that your blood sugar doesn't spike from the carbohydrates.
 This recipe tastes best with fresh picked berries, but store bought ones were almost as well.
 There aren't a lot of ingredients required, and the prep time is quick.

 - 3/4 cup of sugar

 - 1/4 tsp of salt